The Pundits: Symbols and traditions

-The society accrued many names during its time, including "The United People's Front of La Pundita".
-Speculation exists that the contemporary use of the term "pundit" may have its origins with the Pundits, which developed a reputation for including among its members the school's most incisive and humorous critics of contemporary society.
-The group's late-nineteenth and early-twentieth century focus on lampooning the social and political world was well-documented in the university's yearbook and the Yale Daily News, the entries of which are considered among the first use of the term "pundit" to refer to a critic of or expert on contemporary matters.
+The Pundits accrued many names during its time, including "The United People's Front of La Pundita".
+The contemporary use of the term "pundit" may have its origins with the Pundits, which developed a reputation for members who were Yale's most incisive and humorous critics of society.
+The group's late-nineteenth and early-twentieth century focus on lampooning the social and political world was documented in the university's yearbook and the Yale Daily News; these entries of are considered among the first use of the term "pundit" to refer to a critic of or expert on contemporary matters.